 Deep South tailor-made holidays

 Made up of southern states of Alabama, Georgia, Louisiana, Mississippi and Tennessee, the Deep South is one of the most distinctive parts of the USA.
-Steeped in music, history, culture, sports and unique attractions, perhaps the greatest attribute of this home of jazz and blues though, is the people.
+Steeped in music, history, culture, sports and unique attractions, perhaps the greatest attribute of this home of jazz and blues though, is the warmth of its people.

 Music of the Deep South

 As you make your way through the green valleys of Georgia and the semi-arid tablelands of Alabama, expect America’s south to welcome you into honky-tonk bars, music halls and downtown diners alike.
 Indeed, music lovers will be right at home in this part of the world.
 Chart the progression of Americana in Nashville, where mid-century hillbilly gave way to a more refined 1960s sound before plunging into the alternative rock of the 1990s.
-In Memphis, Elvis still reigns while New Orleans dances to a rhythmic beat of jazz, blues and rock & roll.
-This beating cultural heart of the Deep South combines weekly festivals and colourful parades with mouth-watering creole food and the colonial architecture of the famous French Quarter to create a carnival atmosphere that has to be seen, or heard, to be believed.
+In Memphis, Elvis still reigns while New Orleans dances to the rhythms of jazz, blues and rock & roll.
+This beating cultural heart of the Deep South combines weekly festivals and colourful parades with mouthwatering creole food and the colonial architecture of the famous French Quarter to create a carnival atmosphere that has to be seen, or heard, to be believed.